On the physical consequences of a Weyl invariant theory of gravity: Measured Newton's constant

-As already stressed (see section \ref{f-eqs}) the physically meaningful SET in the WIG-Einstein equations (\ref{wig-feq}) is the gauge invariant SET of matter $T^{(w,m)}_{\mu\nu}$ (\ref{wig-set}) which, as shown in the subsection \ref{cons-energy}, is the one conserved in WIG spacetimes.
+As already stressed the physically meaningful SET in the WIG-Einstein equations \eqref{wig-feq} is the gauge invariant matter SET, $T^{(w,m)}_{\mu\nu}$ (\ref{wig-set}), which is the one conserved in WIG spacetimes and the one that shares the same transformation properties that the WIG Einstein's tensor $G^{(w)}_{\mu\nu}$.
 Take as an illustration a perfect fluid with stress-energy tensor